 We have said it before, and we will do it again: the real money in psychedelics is made from FDA-approved drugs to treat depression and mental health.
 Psychedelic equities are a fast-moving sector dominated by companies that many analysts consider speculative and overpriced.
 We believe that many psychedelic companies will continue defying investment rules and making their way to higher prices in 2021 and beyond.
 As a result, new leaders are emerging as interest grows in how psychedelics can improve mental health, both mentally and physically.

 Estimates of the potential of psychedelics are responsible for the rise of companies working in this area to develop drugs made from psilocybin, the hallucinogenic compound found in magic mushrooms.
-In addition, Psychedelic biopharmaceutical companies are engaged in developing drugs and therapies against mental illness and addiction.
+In addition, Psychedelic biopharmaceutical & biotech companies in Canada are engaged in developing drugs and therapies against mental illness and addiction.
 Regulatory support, encouraged by studies confirming the claimed health benefits of psychedelics, should set the industry on the path to future growth.

 The company also plans to develop new treatments for Parkinson’s, depression and general pain.
 Psyched Wellness is a dietary supplement company that offers extracts and natural oil products.
 The company plans to focus on ketamine, its psychedelic of choice, to explore research potential.